Vulcan Iron Works: McKenzie, Clunes & Holland, Worcester

 The Vulcan Iron Works at Cromwell Street, Worcester was founded in 1857 by Thomas Clunes (b.
 1818, d.
 28 September 1879).
 The firm started out as "Engineers, Millwrights, Iron & Brass Founders, Plumbers etc", according to the listing in Kelly's Directory.
 The works had a single tall tapering square chimney, a covered area with open sides, and a handsome main building on a largely open site on the west side of the Worcester and Birmingham Canal.

 By 1861, Clunes, a former "Plumber and Brass Founder" from Aberdeen, Scotland living in St Martin's, Worcester, with nine children, was a "Master Engineer employing 104 men and 10 boys"; his son Robert at age 11 was an "Apprentice to Engineer".
 In 1861, Clunes was joined by two former railwaymen, McKenzie and Holland, and the firm moved into railway signalling equipment.
 Clunes retired to Fowey, Cornwall, and his name was dropped from the company's name in the 1870s.
 The entry in the Worcestershire Post Office Directory for 1876 is simply "RAILWAY SIGNAL MANFRS.
 McKenzie & Holland, Vulcan Iron Works, Worcester."

-Vulcan Foundry, Newton-le-Willows

-The Vulcan Foundry at Newton-le-Willows produced ironwork for the Liverpool and Manchester Railway, as well as locomotives.